census-instrumentation/opencensus-website/content/articles/ms-ignite-2018.md

 ![OpenCensus in Ignite Keynote](ms-ignite-2018-images/keynote-demo-app-uses-open-census.png)

-As mentioned in the demo itself, OpenCensus's vendor neutral instrumentation provides users the freedom to either leverage the features and power built into Azure Monitor, or to easily provide their own tooling within Azure.
-This is the benefit of OpenCensus and its community oriented approach.
+As mentioned in the demo itself, Azure provides users the freedom to either leverage the features and power built into Azure Monitor, or to easily provide their own tooling within Azure.
+This aligns perfectly with the the benefits of OpenCensus and its community oriented, vendor neutral approach.

 Along with being featured in one of the keynote demos, Microsoft made a few other OpenCensus related announcements at Ignite.